-Passionate about finding ways to intertwine the practical with the creative, Laura is now EcoRise's Marketing and Design Specialist.
-Before falling in love with EcoRise, Laura worked in theatre production, costume technology, and digital design while earning a Bachelor's of Business Administration degree from St. Edward's University.
-She co-founded a student TV station at St. Edward's, fostering a supportive community where students from a variety of backgrounds and with a range of interests could work together and express themselves in a tangible medium.
-Laura is enthusiastic about elevating EcoRise's refreshed brand and growing her personal talents and soul with her amazing teammates.
+Passionate about finding ways to intertwine the practical with the creative, Laura is EcoRise's Marketing and Design Specialist.
+Laura has always been a jack of many trades.
+Before finding EcoRise, she worked in theatre production, costume technology, and digital design while earning a Bachelor's of Business Administration degree with a minor in Communications and Advertising from St. Edward's University.
+During undergrad, Laura co-founded a student TV station at St. Edward's, fostering a supportive community where students from a variety of backgrounds and with a range of interests could work together and tell their stories, fictional and non-fictional, through a tangible medium.
+Laura is now telling EcoRise's story through the lenses of educators and students across the U.S. Laura is enthusiastic about elevating EcoRise's brand through design and storytelling and growing her collection of personal talents and soul with her amazing teammates.

 Texas Program Manager

 Kristi has over 12 years of experience in public education.
 She has served as a science teacher, department chair, and instructional coach.
 Kristi is certified in science with supplemental certifications in ESL and GT and is a National Board Certified Teacher in science.
 Kristi has written science curriculum, integrated technology, and outdoor learning into curriculum, and led professional development for Austin ISD.
 She has also served as a science mentor teacher in AISD through the Texas Regional Collaborative.
 Kristi has supported new teachers in her work as a Content Seminar Leader for Texas Teaching Fellows, an instructional coach for the New Teacher Project and University Facilitator and Field Supervisor for the University of Texas UTeach program.
 Kristi now serves as the Texas Program Manager for EcoRise.